-REPORT CARDS
+GRADES AND REPORT CARDS

-To effectively train the child, a close relationship must exist between the parents and teachers.
 At Good Shepherd we use an online grading system called Jupiter Grades.
 Parents are given their own username and password so they can check their students grades at anytime they would like.
-A formal report card giving the academic progress of the child is issued every nine weeks or so.
-It is important that the parents evaluate the report very carefully, discuss it with their children, and encourage them to even greater faithfulness in their work.
+A formal report card giving the academic progress of the child is issued every quarter.
+It is important that parents evaluate the report carefully, discuss it with their children, and encourage them to even greater faithfulness in their work.
 The report card may be kept, but the envelope in which it came should be signed and returned each of the first three quarters.